Mythological beings of the Peruvian Amazon: ancestral legends

 Mythological beings from the Peruvian Amazon

-Another feared figure in the Amazon is the Yacumama, also known as the “Mother of Water.”
-This is a snake of colossal proportions, capable of reaching up to 50 meters in length.
-The Yacumama inhabits the deep waters of rivers and lakes, and is believed to be the protector of these vast sources of water.
-According to legends, this giant snake can hypnotize its prey, launching powerful jets of water that knock down everything in its path, including trees and small boats.
+Another feared figure in the Amazon is the YacumamaThe Yacumama, also known as the “Mother of the Water,” is a serpent of colossal proportions, capable of reaching up to 50 meters in length.
+It inhabits the deep waters of rivers and lakes and is believed to be the protector of these vast bodies of water.
+According to legend, this giant serpent can hypnotize its prey, unleashing powerful jets of water that destroy everything in their path, including trees and small boats.
+Amazonian shamans often warn of the Yacumama’s presence in oxbow lakes, lakes, or rivers, and many fishermen make offerings before venturing into the water to avoid encountering this mythical being.

 The Mapinguari

-El Mapinguari, also known as the “father of the mountains,” is another legendary being from Amazonian mythology.
-Described as a large beast, covered in hair and with a mouth on its belly, the Mapinguari is a protector of the forests.
-It is said that its mission is to punish hunters and loggers who mistreat the forest.
+El MapinguariThe Mapinguari, also known as the “father of the mountains,” is another legendary being from Amazonian mythology.
+Described as a large, hairy beast with a mouth on its belly, the Mapinguari is a protector of the forests.
+It is said that its mission is to punish hunters and loggers who damage the rainforest.
 The Mapinguari is believed to emit a strong odor that stuns its victims, leaving them unable to defend themselves or escape.
+Some scientists suggest that the Mapinguari may be based on sightings of extinct animals, such as the Megatherium, a giant sloth that lived in South America thousands of years ago.
+Many Amazonian people still believe in the existence of the Mapinguari and claim to have heard its roar or smelled its distinctive odor deep in the jungle.

 The Sachamama